Building with Christopher Alexander

 There won't be a primer here on Chris's work—there are plenty of other places for that; I've given you links to many of them—just click on More at the end of this post.
 If you already know his many books and projects, then jump right into this account of how the Whidbey House—or as I call the place, Dromnavarna, came to be.
 THE TOUR is a good place to start.

-The image here is of just a few of his major books.
-Beastly expensive but available in libraries and highly...more
+The image above is of just a few of his major books.
+Beastly expensive but available in libraries and highly recommended.
+He was a writer as well as a scientist and an...more

 A soft voice on the phone, telling me that he knows it's a terrible imposition but he's a student at the U of O (where Chris did a major project) and could he please come and see the architect's "masterpiece"?